MrOrtiz1988/git-branching-score-keeper-public/README.md

 - `git branch -a` - Show all available branches that have been created
 - `git checkout BRANCH-NAME` - Switch to the branch with name **BRANCH-NAME**
 - `git merge --no-ff BRANCH-NAME` - Merge **BRANCH-NAME** into the current branch (use `git branch` to determine the current branch)
+   - If there are no conflicts, you may be thrown into `ViM`.
+Type `:wq` to accept the merge.
+Otherwise you may need to resolve the conflicts (check the section below)
 - `git pull origin BRANCH-NAME` - Pull down changes from the remote

 ## Git Branching Workflow with Github Pull Requests